Need Employment?

 After that, I tried to be a tailor, but I wasn’t suited for it, mainly because it was a so-so job.

-Next, I tried working in a muffler factory, which was exhausting.
+Next, I worked at a muffler factory, which was exhausting.

 I wanted to be a barber, but I couldn’t cut it.